lukastk/maths-notes/misc/excess deaths.md

 h = \frac{R_0 - 1}{R_0}
 $$

-where $R_0$ is the basic reproductive ratio, which is the number of secondary infections produced by a typical case of an infection in a population where ev
+where $R_0$ is the basic reproductive ratio, which is the number of secondary infections produced by a typical case of an infection in a population where everyone is susceptible.

+As the basic reproductive ratio is both a function of the inherent infectivity of the pathogen, as well as the social contact structure of the susceptibles
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQyNDk2MDg1NSwtMjMyMjQ4OTMyLDgyOD
-E4NjMxMV19
+eyJoaXN0b3J5IjpbNzI5MDA5Njg2LC0yMzIyNDg5MzIsODI4MT
+g2MzExXX0=
 -->